saurabhm-1998/UrlHitCount/README.md

 - `/api/v1/visitor-count-app/count`: Retrieves the overall hit count for all visitors.
 - `/api/v1/visitor-count-app/username/{username}/count`: Retrieves the hit count for a specific user identified by their username.

 The project showcases the use of Spring Boot and demonstrates the separation of concerns through the controller, service, and repository layers.
-The hit count data is stored in an in-memory `ArrayList` for simplicity, but you can easily replace it with a database or another persistent storage mechanism.
+The hit count data is stored in an in-memory `ArrayList` for simplicity.

-Feel free to customize and extend this project according to your needs.